mylonasc/mylonasc.github.io/_posts/2019-02-10-neopixels.md

 * ESP32 to control the LEDs and interface with Wifi.

 ### Tips:
-you might have to put some supply in parallel - the LEDs have quite some resistance and long chains may end up having
+you might have to put some supply in parallel - the LEDs have quite some resistance and leds closer to the end of long chains may end up with lower current and innacurate/faded colors.

 In my [github repo]( https://github.com/mylonasc/esp32wirelessledmatrix) you can find a version of the code I used plus a python script I made to control it.